tomtruitt/docs.erisindustries.com/tutorials/advanced/cloud-getting-started.md

 ```
 As stated above, feel free to substitute your favorite cloud provider for digital ocean, or virtualbox even if you just wanted to run this tutorial locally; just note that for other cloud providers you would use the appropriate flags for that provider instead of the `--digitalocean-region` flag (as we will see in the next section with AWS there can be more than one additional flag required).

 It will take some time to provision those machines.
-If you want to do it faster you can background the firt three jobs in the default region:
+If you want to do it faster you can background the first three jobs and leave the region unspecified:

 ```bash
 for i in `seq 0 2`